 After a quick visit to my grandparents and some dinner, we all had a super early night so we were prepared for New Years Eve.

 The next morning, I had my breath completely taken away by the incredible sunrise over the bay.
-We grabbed a quick breakfast of freshly baked bread rolls in the bakery underneath the apartment before heading to the port in Funchal to pick up my grandma and her sister.
+After a quick breakfast of freshly baked bread rolls from the bakery underneath the apartment, we were headed back to Funchal to pick up my maternal grandma and her sister.
 When they heard we were going away for New Year, they booked a cruise which would take them to Madeira for two days.

-With hours remaining, we walked through the streets and felt quite festive as Christmas was still in full swing until January 6th.
+With hours remaining, we walked through the streets and felt quite festive – Christmas is in full swing here until 6 January.
 We watched a display of traditional dancers (and a drunk man on the sidelines joining in with every step), took a sneaky trip to H&M and sat down for a milkshake when our legs grew tired.